ctryon85/contact-form/README.md

 # contact-form
 contact form example page

 Thanks for viewing.
-Created a simple contact form.
+This page is used for people to be able to quickly figure how much interest they will be receiving or paying on loans.